Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Calculating Moments

-Both of these can be verified by straightforward brute force algebra.
+Both of these can be verified by straightforward calculations.
 A neater way to do this, using more directly the uncorrelated property that Condition \ref{cond:maxima} represents, is to use entropy arguments.
-We illustrate this for convenience in the case of $f_1$ and $f_2$, with the same technique extending to $g_1,g_2$ as well.
+We illustrate this in the case of $f_1$ and $f_2$, with the same technique extending to $g_1,g_2$ as well.

 Define $A,B$ to be independent Bernoulli variables with success probabilities $\alpha,\beta$ respectively.
 It is straightforward to see that $f_1(\alpha,\beta)=-\big(H(A)+H(B)\big)$ where $H(X)$ is the entropy of the random variable $X$.
 Let $A'=(A_1,A_2)$, where $A_1,A_2$ are independent copies of the random variable $A$.
 Define similarly $B'$.
 Using the definition of entropy, it is easy to check that $f_2(\alpha^2,\beta^2)=-\big(H(A')+H(B')\big)$.
 But clearly $H(A')=H(A_1)+H(A_2)=2H(A)$ and similarly for $B,B'$, thus verifying that $f_2(\alpha^2,\beta^2)=2f_1(\alpha,\beta)$.